blepa/scratchpad/english/mark_tutor/20200109_npr_the_bubble_that_broke_kuwait.md

 GARCIA: Kuwait.

 RAFIEYAN: Yes.
 And this story begins in the late 1970s, during what is known as Kuwait's golden era.
-So, you know, Kuwait had been this kind of sleepy desert outpost, and then due to the massive influx of oil money, it became this, like, bustling metropolis.
+So, you know, Kuwait had been this kind of sleepy desert outpost, and then due to the **massive influx of oil money**, it became this, like, bustling metropolis.
 And I actually talked to a man named Sabah al-Rayes (ph), who was a prominent businessman in Kuwait around this time, and he talks about what Kuwait looked like when he was a kid growing up.

-SABAH AL-RAYES: Hardly had any electricity.
-We did not have running water.
-We did not have any infrastructure.
-There were no air conditioning, for example.
-There were no elevators.
+SABAH AL-RAYES: Hardly had any **electricity**.
+We did not have **running water**.
+We did not have any **infrastructure**.
+There were no **air conditioning**, for example.
+There were no **elevators**.

 RAFIEYAN: And by the late 1970s, Kuwait had become this modern metropolis.
-And it had also become the financial center of the Middle East because the region was rocked by turmoil at this point, and Kuwait, with its really well-regulated financial sector and its relatively stable political climate, became this magnet for all of this money that was fleeing turmoil elsewhere in the region.
+And it had also become the **financial center** of the Middle East because the region was rocked by turmoil at this point, and Kuwait, with its really **well-regulated financial sector** and its relatively **stable political climate**, became this magnet for all of this money that was fleeing turmoil elsewhere in the region.

 GARCIA: Yeah, it sounds like a pretty classic emerging market story.
 It starts doing some things right, and then all this money starts coming in from other places.

 RAFIEYAN: And obviously, that drove up prices in Kuwait's official stock market.
-But it was very, very tightly regulated.
-You know, there were lots of regulations about what kinds of companies could be listed there, who was allowed to invest, how are they allowed to invest.
-And that made it very stable, but it also made it kind of a boring place to invest, you know.
+But it was very, very **tightly regulated**.
+You know, there were lots of regulations about what kinds of companies **could be listed** there, who was **allowed to invest**, how are they allowed to invest.
+And that made it very stable, but it also made it kind of a **boring place to invest**, you know.

 GARCIA: And meanwhile, there's all this money that wants to invest in Kuwaiti companies.
 And if it can't do it there, maybe it'll find some other way to invest in them.